Redditor Refuses to Give Back a Stray Puppy to a Person Claiming to Be Its Owner but Has No Proof

 OP posted a lengthy update:

-The man is claiming that he had been stolen along with three cats and another dog from their stolen camper.
+The man is claiming that he was stolen along with three cats and another dog from their stolen camper.

 The original owner has been facing legal troubles, and there is no police report of the theft.